alexbfree/thesis/src/chapter-5.md

 Table: Table 5.3 - Presence and Quality Assessments of GDPR Responses by Data Type (as Percentages<sup>a</sup>)

 Table 5.3 shows quality assessments for each data type, with rows descending by subjective value.
 Notably, the kinds of data participants value most (derived, acquired and metadata) were less frequently returned, especially metadata (returned in 4% of cases).
-Where data was returned in these categories, it suffered from poor data quality, often judged as incomplete, inaccurate, unuseable and not useful (although acquired data was largely understandable).
+Where data was returned in these categories, it suffered from poor data quality, often judged as incomplete, inaccurate, unuseable<sup><a href="#fn11">11</a></sup> and not useful (although acquired data was largely understandable).
 At 53%, even the most returned category, volunteered data, was lacking.
 Where it was returned, accuracy (92%), meaningfulness (72%) and understandability (72%) were high.
 Observed data was least valued and also rarely returned or complete (yet judged to be of moderate quality).
 From the perspective of individual data categories, data was only judged to be complete in 22% of cases.
 In 62% of cases, personal data specified in privacy policies to be collected was not returned, despite the legal obligation.

 Data collected in these interviews also allowed comparison of different companies.
 This analysis is included in [ARI5.2](#ari-bestworst).